vantezzen/quiddily/README.md

 Words contain these fields:

 - `word` (required): Advanced english vocabulary word
 - `replaces`: Array of words your word can replace.
+All words in here should be **lowercase** even if they are normally captialized in a certain way.

 Example: